-With the majority of dealers in the United States listing inventory on our platform and our consumer-friendly deal ratings, we have built the most visited online automotive marketplace in the United States (Source: SimilarWeb, Traffic Report, Q4 2022, USA) and we believe that our scale creates powerful network effects that reinforce the competitive strength of our business model.
-This powerful network has only strengthened since our acquisition of CarOffer.
-The combination of Digital Retail, Digital Wholesale and Listings creates powerful synergies for our dealer customers.
-Dealers can leverage this one-stop shop to acquire inventory from both consumers and dealers, list the vehicle on our marketplace and sell it utilizing our digital retail capabilities.
-CarGurus' industry-leading inventory selection from our U.S. dealers attracts a large and engaged consumer audience - 29.1 million average monthly U.S. unique users in 2022.
-The robust connections from our high-intent consumer audience drive greater value and a higher return on investment for our paying dealer.
-Driven by these network effects, we continue to amass data points, which we use to further strengthen our traffic acquisition efforts and marketplace search algorithms, the quality of our user experience, the quality of our partnership with dealers to provide innovative digital offerings and much more.
+With the majority of dealers in the U.S. listing inventory on our platform and our consumer-friendly deal ratings, we have built the most visited online automotive marketplace in the U.S. (Source: SimilarWeb, Traffic Report, Q4 2023, U.S.) and we believe that our scale creates powerful network effects that reinforce the competitive strength of our business model.
+This powerful network has only strengthened since our initial acquisition of CarOffer in 2021.
+The combination of Digital Retail, Digital Wholesale, and Listings creates powerful synergies for our dealer customers.
+Dealers can leverage this one-stop shop to acquire inventory from both consumers and dealers, list the vehicle on our marketplace, and sell it utilizing our digital retail capabilities.
+Our industry-leading inventory selection from our U.S. dealers attracts a large and engaged consumer audience - 31.2 million average monthly U.S. unique users in 2023.
+The robust connections from our high-intent consumer audience drive greater value and a higher ROI for our paying dealers.
+Driven by these network effects, we continue to amass data points, which we use not only to further strengthen our traffic acquisition efforts and marketplace search algorithms, but also to improve the quality of our user experience and our partnership with dealers to provide innovative digital data offerings and much more.
 As we continue to innovate and progress our offerings to meet both consumer and dealer needs, we strive to uphold and improve the quality of the connections between consumers and dealers and become the preferred platform for all steps of the vehicle acquisition and sale process, ultimately giving dealers and consumers the power to reach their destination.